-Lemma 3.12.
+Lemma 2.10.
 Given a ring R with two nodes, we can construct an open schedule in which at least one message is received.
 The nodes cannot distinguish this schedule from one on a larger ring with all other nodes being where the open edge is.

 Proof: Let the two nodes be u and v with u < v.
 Node u must learn the identity of node v, thus receive at least one message.
 We stop the execution of the algorithm as soon as the first message is received.
 (If the first message is received by v, bad luck for the algorithm!)
 Then the other edge in the ring (on which the received message was not transmitted) is open.
 Since the algorithm needs to be uniform, maybe the open edge is not really an edge at all, nobody can tell.
 We could use this to glue two rings together, by breaking up this imaginary open edge and connect two rings by two edges.
-An example can be seen in Figure 3.13.

-Lemma 3.14.
+Lemma 2.11.
 By gluing together two rings of size n/2 for which we have open schedules, we can construct an open schedule on a ring of size n.
-If M(n/2) denotes the number of messages already received in each of these schedules, at least 2M(n/2) + n/4 messages have to be exchanged in order to solve leader election.
+If M(n/2)denotes the number of messages already received in each of these schedules, at least 2M(n/2) + n/4 messages have to be exchanged in order to solve leader election.